John Luce (Royal Navy officer): Naval career

 In 1917, Luce was appointed Commodore of the Royal Naval Air Service's Central Depot and Training Establishment at Cranwell.
-However, the following year when Cranwell became part of the newly founded Royal Air Force (RAF), Luce was replaced by Brigadier General Harold Douglas Briggs who had transferred from the Navy to the RAF.
+However, the following year when Cranwell became part of the newly founded Royal Air Force (RAF), Luce was replaced by Brigadier General Harold Briggs who had transferred from the Navy to the RAF.

 In February 1919, Luce took command of HMS Ramillies and remained as captain until some point in 1920.
 Towards the close of 1921, Luce was appointed Admiral Superintendent, Malta Dockyard.

 Later life

 After he had retired from the Navy, Luce served as High Sheriff of Wiltshire from 1930 to 1931.
 He was promoted admiral on the Retired List on 1 April 1930.

 Luce died on 22 September 1932 at Little Cheverell House, Wiltshire.
 There is a memorial to him in Malmesbury Abbey.